Severe Weather and Natural Disasters

 - Campus Housing: Evacuate from Campus Housing if possible and proceed to the 1st floor of the Academic Building, Lecture Recital Hall.
 Use rear lower level entrance or front main entrance of the Technology Center.

-- Move to the lower level of Dogwood and Arbor Hall if you can; if you cannot, seek shelter in interior hallways, rooms, and restrooms without windows or glass
+- Move to the lower level of the Student Center, Dogwood Hall, or Arbor Hall if you can; if you cannot, seek shelter in interior hallways, rooms, and restrooms without windows or glass

 Peoria Downtown Campus